E2 Visa Cost Breakdown:

 - Compare providers - Since the process also includes other expenses such as your immigration lawyer fee and administrative fees, comparing fees from different providers can help you weigh in your options based on your budget.

-- Work with an experienced immigration lawyer - When you work with an experienced and great immigration lawyer, not only does it make your application process easier but also helps you avoid mistakes that would otherwise cost a fortune.
+- Work with an experienced immigration lawyer - When you work with an experienced and great immigration lawyer or E2 visa attorney, not only does it make your application process easier but also helps you avoid mistakes that would otherwise cost a fortune.
 Here at Davies & Associates, we can help you manage your application to avoid unnecessary delays and costly fees.

 E2 Visa Cost Frequently Asked Questions